 The goal of this paper is to describe a simple and numerically reliable estimation of the size of the error in the preconditioned conjugate gradient method.
-In this way this paper extends results from [38] and mediates them to practical users of the preconditioned conjugate gradient method.
+In this way this paper extends results from [Z. Strakoš and P. Tichý, ETNA, 13 (2002), pp. 56-80] and communicates them to practical users of the preconditioned conjugate gradient method.